Sometimes it can be hard to argue that such a thing as fate doesn't exist.

 "He was always trying to be the best dad and has never failed to make me feel like his family is the most important thing to him," she continued, "and [going through that] is how we've become so strong together."

-There are other secrets of course, like the playful banter they able to employ with each other.
+There are other secrets of course, like the playful banter they're able to employ with each other.
 As he was joking that his distinction of People's 2014 Sexiest Man Alive should get him out of diaper and dishwashing duty for a few weeks ("I'm above that.
-I've made it now,") she was quick to remind him of who he was dealing with.
+I've made it now"), she was quick to remind him of who he was dealing with.

 And should they require an extra dose of inspiration, they need only turn to the elder Hemsworths, a shining beacon of marriage success for several decades running.

 "My mum tells this story about when she was younger and had been married to my dad for years.
-He'd write her an articulate and detailed letter and she said, 'I remember thinking, oh, wow he loves me, which is so stupid, because I knew he loved me'," he shared with GQ.
+He'd write her an articulate and detailed letter and she said, 'I remember thinking, oh, wow he loves me, which is so stupid, because I knew he loved me,'" Hemsworth shared with GQ.
 "But when it was said with that much depth, it struck a different chord."